• Skip to primary navigation

 An even simpler solution that can help customers make better informed purchasing decisions is having diverse product photos and detailed product descriptions.
 Show products from all angles and include measurements.
 If you sell apparel, have models showcase a variety of clothing sizes.
 Ecommerce sellers of every size can help reduce their return rates by using any one of these strategies to help customers make informed purchasing decisions.

-Category: Ecommerce Tags: customer service, December 2018 Issue, holiday sales, management
+customer service December 2018 Issue holiday sales management

 Sign Up for Buyer Updates